Skip to content

 To register please email your application to: abrah.arneson@gmail.com

-General Outline of Year One – The Kitchen Herbalist
+General Outline of Year One

 Level one of the apprentice program will provide you with both theoretical and practical knowledge in the use of herbal medicine.
 The apprenticeship is designed for those with an interest in herbal medicine and wish to use it in their daily lives to benefit themselves and others.